 I also like the Steps in the early morning, when fewer are there to disturb a romantic moment.

-8. The Pincio Hill.
-This area is only a few steps away from the Spanish Steps, but has one of the most evocative views of St. Peter’s and other churches’ domes that make up the Roman cityscape.
+This area is only a short walk from the Spanish Steps, but has one of the most evocative views of St. Peter’s and other domes and rooftops that make up the Roman cityscape.
 The Pincio is a balcony for the Villa Borghese park and also looks over Piazza del Popolo.
-The Pincio is popular with lovers, but for a very good reason: the view from there is Rome in a nutshell.

-6. Villa Celimontana.
 Another site that is absent of tourists, Villa Celimontana and its surrounding park are where many locals go for lunchtime smooch breaks and picnics.
-A jazz concert series is held here every summer.
 What’s more, this oasis of calm is only a few blocks from the Colosseum (take Via Claudia).

-3. Via Giulia.
-Few streets in Rome are lovelier than the Via Giulia, as we’ve mentioned before.
+Few streets in Rome are lovelier than the Via Giulia.
 This Renaissance-era lane has a slower pace, a sumptuous energy, and goes well with new (or heirloom) diamonds.

-1. Piazza Santa Maria in Trastevere.
 Bohemians-in-love may prefer the slow pace and artisan shops of Trastevere, whose main square, Piazza Santa Maria in Trastevere, is usually rife with sketching art students.
-Sit for a cappucino at one of the sidewalk cafes, holding hands while you take in the relative quiet.
+Sit for a cappuccino at one of the sidewalk cafes, holding hands while you take in the relative quiet.